DistributedWeb/ddrive/README.md

 socket.pipe(clonedDrive.replicate()).pipe(socket)
 ```

-It also comes with build in versioning, live replication (where the replication streams remain open, syncing new changes), and nested DDrive mounting.
+It also comes with build in versioning, live replication (where the replication streams remain open, syncing new changes), and nested dDrive mounting.
 See more below.

 ## API